Sign-in to Account

 • Call a pest control expert to treat your property’s ant colony or colonies.

 If you discover ants in your kitchen, there is probably a colony nearby.
 In order to control ants effectively and efficiently, you need to locate and treat the source.
 Because ant colonies tend to run deep into the ground, it is extremely difficult to eliminate every ant, especially the queen or queens, on your own.
-Your best bet is to call a pest control expert such as Aptive Environmental.
+Your best bet is to call a pest control expert such as Aptive Pest Control.

 After inspecting your home and property, an Aptive pest specialist will be able to determine the most effective and safest treatment option based on your needs.
 Aptive’s dedication to customer service and commitment to the environment distinguish us from our competitors.
-If you have a pest problem that needs controlling, call Aptive Environmental today.
+If you have a pest problem that needs controlling, call Aptive Pest Control today.

 Curated articles for you, from our pest experts.